Applied work in Biology and Molecular Biology

 Presentation of completed applied work

 The final written report should be 2-3 pages long.
-If you do an applied work course in bioinformatics, the report should not exceed 10 pages.

 In addition, you shall make an oral presentation.